-Our client was a manufacturer of bath linens who wanted to test the market’s receptivity for a new product they were developing.
+Our client was a manufacturer of bath linens who wanted to test the market’s receptivity for a new product that they could sell to consumers.
+We designed a direct-to-consumer quantitative study to do just that.

 What We Did

-The new product was a premium bath towel that was heavy, soft, and fluffy, and became fluffier over time with use.
+Our client had an idea for a new bath towel.
+The new concept product was a premium bath towel that was heavy, soft, and fluffy, and became fluffier over time with use.
 It was made from 100%, extra-long fiber cotton that felt like Egyptian, Pima, or Turkish cotton.
-It was woven into 800 grams per square meter, resulting in rapid wicking and absorption of water away from the skin.
+Its heavy weight resulted in rapid moisture wicking and absorption of water from the skin.
 It was the right balance of weight and thickness, and maintained its size and softness over many washings.
-It came in specifically designed sets with options for a hand towel, washcloth(s), and bath mat, and was available in a wide range of colors and designs that were guaranteed to not fade.
+It was to be offered in bath and hand towel sizes.
+Washcloths and bath mats were also to be available.
+Offered in a wide range of colors, the concept bath towel was engineered not to fade.

-- No hassle return policy with a full refund or replacement if the both towels didn’t perform as customers expected
+- No hassle return policy with a full refund or replacement if the bath towels didn’t perform as customers expected

 - Free sample washcloth so customers would see and touch the special fabric out of which the bath sheets were made